nikodunk/blog/_writing/2019-05-29-starting-a-startup-is-like-starting-a-fire.md

 - You need protection from outside elements like wind and rain.
 - It takes time
 - It gets easier as you practice.
+- To make a big fire, you first need to start a small fire.